guiyang882/PRML/README.md

 ## Simplex algorithm
 * you can use .py file to solve some simplex question
 * You can also install glpk or Octave to solve these Linear algorithm
+* install glpk
 <code>
 sudo apt-get install glpk-some package
 <code/>
+* use glpsol to run some question
 <code>
 glpsol -m description file -o output file
 </code>